UoS-EEE-Automation/zivid-ros/README.md

 ### infield_correction/verify
 [zivid_interfaces/srv/InfieldCorrectionVerify.srv](./zivid_interfaces/srv/InfieldCorrectionVerify.srv)

 Verifies the current camera trueness based on a single capture.
+The service first performs a capture with the camera, and then performs verification on that capture.
 This service allows quick assessment of the quality of the infield correction on a camera, or the need for one if none exists already.

 Returns an indication of the dimension trueness at the location where the input data was captured.
 If the returned assessment indicates a trueness error that is above the threshold for your application, consider using